Reclaiming the streets through art

-Established in 2014, Ladies on Wall started as the first annual event where female graffiti artists gathered and painted together.
-With only nine female artists in 2014, Ladies on Wall now has grown both in number and influence, serving as the first female graffiti artist community not only within Indonesia, but also in Southeast Asia with over 60 female graffiti artists who strive for women empowerment in the street arts scene.
+Today, the annual event has grown both in number and influence.
+It is the first female graffiti artist community, not only within Indonesia, but also in South East Asia, with more than 60 female graffiti artists who strive for women empowerment in the street arts scene.

-Spreading across over 10 cities in Indonesia, Ladies on Wall’s members keep their tradition of gathering together to do a street art painting together on the same day on a thematic basis.
-Besides upholding that tradition, they also participate and hold various events and activities related to street arts and continuously sound their concerns about women empowerment in the creative industry in Indonesia.
+Spread across at least 10 cities in Indonesia, Ladies on Wall members continue their tradition of coming together to do a themed street art painting.
+They also organise and participate in various events and activities related to street arts, as well as voice their concerns about women empowerment in the creative industry in Indonesia.

 How was Ladies on Wall first initiated?
 What was the story behind it?

-Bunga: Back in 2014, when Bunga had enough time to pursue her passion in graffiti after she graduated from university.
-She was invited to a Southeast Asia female graffiti event in Singapore named The Rebel Daughters.
-She did graffiti in some places there along with more than 15 female graffiti artists from SEA.
+Bunga: Back in 2014, I pursued my passion in graffiti after I graduated from university.
+I was invited to The Rebel Daughters, a female graffiti event in Singapore.
+I did graffiti art there, along with more than 15 artists from other South East Asian countries.

-The girls enjoyed the event and they told Bunga they wanted to do it again next month, but Bunga thought it would not be special if they did it too often, and then she suggested to do it annually.
-She was also inspired to make an Indonesian version of The Rebel Daughters.
-Bunga loves to support girls who like to do graffiti arts like her by inviting them to the annual event of Ladies on Wall.
+The participants enjoyed the event and told me that they would like to do it again next month.
+But I thought it would not be too special if we did it too often and so, I suggested that we do it annually.
+I was also inspired to make the Indonesian version of The Rebel Daughters.
+I love to support girls who like to do graffiti art and I’d invite them to the annual Ladies on Wall event.

-From the event, Ladies on Wall has inspired many new graffiti girls to join each year, started with nine girls from 3 cities in 2014 until more than 60 girls from 10 cities in 2017.
-It turned to be a movement and it is the first female graffiti community in Southeast Asia.
+Ladies on Wall has inspired new members to join each year.
+We started with nine girls from three cities in 2014.
+Three years later, more than 60 girls from 10 cities participated in the event.
+It has turned out to be a movement and it is the first female graffiti community in South East Asia.

 How do you perceive the street arts community in Indonesia, especially from the perspective of a female artist?

-Dakjoah: The street art community scene here in Indonesia is not so different from other countries.
-It’s filled with plenty artists with inspiring ideas and most of them are males.
-From my perspective as a woman, we can walk hand in hand and grow together.
-As we grow with Indonesian culture, we tend to help and get each other’s back in the community.
+Dakjoah: The street art community scene here is not so different from that in other countries.
+It’s filled with many artists with inspiring ideas, most of whom are males.
+From my perspective as a woman, we can walk hand-in-hand and grow together.
+As we grow with Indonesian culture, we tend to help and have each other’s back in the community.

-Bunga: I can see and feel it from two perspectives, as an artist and a non-artist.
-As an artist: it makes us special when we do something where things are dominated by males, so some of female artists often get more chances for commissioned works than male artists, and some of male artists who feel their qualification in arts is better than the female artists said it isn't fair.
-And my perspective as not an artist: a female street artist is more valuable for marketing stuff or commissioned works.
+Bunga: I can offer perspectives from an artist and a non-artist.
+As an artist, it makes us special when we do something that is traditionally dominated by males.
+Some female artists get more opportunities for commissioned work, and male artists who feel that they are better qualified have said that this is unfair.
+My perspective as a non-artist is that a female street artist is more valuable for marketing purposes and commissioned works.

-Amanda: I think, the street arts community in Indonesia is similar with other communities.
-Especially for women to do Graffiti (that is dominated by males), it’s something unique.
+Amanda: The street arts community in Indonesia is similar to that in other communities.
+For women to do graffiti (which is dominated by males), it’s seen as something unique.
 It shows that it is possible to do things that are usually done by men.
-And in Indonesia, this is still considered rare, so many people consider this to be something different and cool.
+And in Indonesia, this is still considered rare.
+Many people consider this to be something different and cool.

 Where do you usually get the inspiration for your arts or paintings?
 Are there any specific themes behind the arts featured on Ladies on Wall?

-Kare: I always practice to upgrade my style by looking at some other artists' artwork as my references.
-I see it in many perspectives (by rotating my phone, for example) so I can find my own perspectives (for graffiti styles) like font shape, styles, and colour.
-And then I do the sketch, modification, and developing it to my own style.
+Kare: I always practise to upgrade my style by looking at other artworks as my references.
+I see it in many perspectives (by rotating my phone, for example) so I can find my own perspectives (for graffiti styles) like font, styles and colour.
+And then I do the sketch, modification, and develop it to my own style.
 For the theme, it depends on what’s currently happening in Indonesia.

-Amanda: I usually see inspiration from several other artworks, looking at the style and colour references of various sites like Pinterest and Instagram.
+Amanda: I usually get inspiration from other artworks, and looking at the style and colour references of various sites like Pinterest and Instagram.
 And for the specific theme, it depends on the other members.

-Do you have any favorite artworks from Ladies on Wall?
+Do you have a favorite artwork from Ladies on Wall?
 Which one and why?

-Dakjoah: We recently did a piece together and for me it was the best so far.
-We took parts on each specific part of the graffiti that we mastered at and it was done nicely.
+Dakjoah: We recently did a piece together, and to me, it is the best one so far.
+We each worked on a section of the graffiti and it was done nicely.

-Kare: I think we always did our best in every artwork.
-Because making an art in a huge media is challenging and we finished it properly.
-So you guys are amazing!
+Kare: I think we always do our best for every artwork.
+Making art on a huge medium is challenging, but we always finished it properly.
+You guys are amazing!

-Bunga: The moments when we paint together never made me spend many attention to the artworks or results, hehe.
-For me, the moments are more precious than the artworks.
+Bunga: I have never paid much attention to the artwork or results, hehe.
+To me, the moments that we spent together are more precious than the artworks.

 Amanda: I love all our artworks.
-Everything I do together with Ladies on Wall is the best and my most favourite moment in my life.
-I can meet with my second Family, make some pieces together, talk and laugh together.
-That’s a really precious moment for us, because our schedules are really hectic.
+Everything I do with Ladies on Wall is the best and my most favourite moment in my life.
+I can meet my second family, make some pieces together, talk and laugh together.
+That’s a really precious moment for us because our schedules are really hectic.
 I really appreciate every work and meeting that we make.

 What is Ladies on Wall’s future dreams and plans?
 What can we expect to see from the community in the future?

-Dakjoah: We are hoping to reach more women, empower them to jump in the street arts scene because we got each other’s back and sharing skills is a thing we always do at the community.
+Dakjoah: We hope to reach out to more women and empower them to join the street arts scene because we have each other’s back.
+Sharing skills is a something we always do as a community.

-Kare: More empowered women who have strong passion, who are inspiring, and who support each other.
+Kare: More empowered women who have strong passion, who are inspiring, and who support one another.